 Why get a novated lease for an electric car?

-Paying for an eligible electric vehicle through a novated lease can mean massive tax savings.
-This is mainly due to the fringe benefits tax (FBT) exemption for eligible EVs and PHEVs through a novated lease.
+Financing an electric vehicle through a novated lease can mean massive tax savings that make it considerably cheaper than a non-EV with a similar purchase price.
+This is mainly due to the fringe benefits tax (FBT) exemption for eligible EVs through a novated lease.

 EV novated lease benefits